-An external identifier that uniquely identifies this Archetype.
+An external identifier uniquely identifying this Archetype.
 The format and structure of this identifier are determined by the rules of the resourceDocumentLanguage and/or resourceDocumentSyntax.
 This identifier cannot be used as an identifier within AML itself as it may not always be present.
 It must be preserved, however, for export to external resources.

 Constraints